PauliCrespi/holbertonschool-AirBnB_clone/README.md

 Updates an instance based on the class name and id by adding or updating attribute (save the change into the JSON file).

+### CLASS NAMES:

+These will be stored in the storage and can be created, updated, deleed or view its information from the console.

+- BaseModel

+- User

+- State

+- City

+- Amenity

+- Place

+- Review

 EXAMPLES:

 $ ./console.py